Last Updated on June 11, 2020

 Who doesn't love the combination of chocolate and peanut butter?!
 Each is great, but they are better together.
 They are a match made in heaven, and you can still enjoy the marriage without all of those evil carbs getting in the way.

 These little guys are serious craving busters, so you really only need one to satisfy your sweet tooth.
-I love the smooth texture of the chocolate mixture and crunch of the peanuts.
+I love the smooth texture of the chocolate mixture and the crunch of the peanuts.
 I think you will too!

 Chocolate is always a good idea.